macos partitionmgmt

 EaseUS Partition Master for Mac is a dedicated partition manager app for macOS devices.
 It works with both Apple Silicon and Intel-series Mac devices and offers the best of both worlds.
 First, the tool provides a lot more features than disk utility.
 More importantly, you get a GUI that does the job.

 In addition to helping you manage disk partitions, EaseUS Partition Master for Mac will provide features for cloning and copying disk content.
 It is a convenient feature for SSD upgrades.
-You also get access to BitLocker drives, even if they are encrypted.
+You can access BitLocker-formatted drives, including read access to encrypted volumes (write support depends on configuration).
 As a cherry on top, this tool makes NTFS drives writeable on your Mac.

 Furthermore, you can use EaseUS Partition Master for Mac to create a macOS installer on a removable drive.
-Compared to the manual process, this one doesn’t take more than a second.
+Compared to the manual process, this one doesn’t take more than a few clicks.
 We also loved the format-to-format conversion options, especially since they do not incur data loss.

 As far as support is concerned, this app from EaseUS works with HFS, HFS+, APFS, FAT, ExFAT, and NTFS.
 In this package, you get disk benchmark software for Mac as well.
 This feature will let you find the maximum speed of your hard drives.